|Fulham Rd, Fulham, London, Great Britain

 The museum is located right next to the stadium.
 It offers several educational programs in addition to general admission.
 It welcomes guests from Monday to Sunday.
 The working hours are 9.30am – 6pm.
 Pay attention that the last admission is 5:30pm.
 Here you can see some of the Blues’ artifacts with your own eyes.
 They include old-school jerseys, photos of Chelsea legends, club’s trophies and more award-winning things.

 Also known as the Stadium Megastore, Chelsea fan shop is a huge marketplace of things dedicated to one of the most recognizable football clubs.
 The 12,500-square feet area hosts everything related to the Blues and the Bridge.
-Choose from printed T-Shirts including the latest versions for the 18/19 season, training and footwear, accessories, souvenirs and more great stuff.
+Choose from printed T-Shirts, training and footwear, accessories, souvenirs and more great stuff.

 Feel free to contact the store customer support any time: